Regulations

 Rules regarding visits by guests and members of sister associations

 People who are not members can only be admitted to the members area if they are introduced by a member.
 The rules for introduction are set out in the Introduction Regulations.
 The most important rules are that the introducer bears responsibility for the guest, guests must be registered in the introduction book at the entrance and the dress code applies in full to guests.
-Introduction is limited to a maximum of five guests at a time per member and a total of four visits per year.
+Introduction is limited to a maximum of three guests at a time per member and a total of four visits per year.
 Partners should also be introduced, unless there’s a meeting to which the Executive Board has also invited members’ partners.

 Members of sister associations with which reciprocity exists can visit the association without being introduced.
 The rules in relation to this can be found in the Reciprocity Regulations.
 The most important rules are that you report on arrival and that you comply with the dress code.